Arithmetic expression: numbers and operators. PEMDAS order. No variables.

 5. Each side of an equation is an algebraic expression.

-Equation of one variable:
+Equations of one variable: [have no graph]

 Substituting 8/7 for x in both sides of the equation results in the True equation 15.428571=15.428571.